Which lizard species can you find in Nevada? I was astounded to learn that different species of lizards exist in Nevada and the United States.

 Males can vary in pattern, with some having blue specks on their backs and tails and orange or yellow on their flanks.

-Compared to males, females have duller stripes down their sides and backs.
+Females have duller stripes down their sides and backs than males.
 A patch is on the sides of both sexes.

 2. Western Fence Lizard

-The Western fence lizard has a maximum length of 8.9 cm from the nose to the vent and a maximum length of 21 cm when the tail is included.
+The Western fence lizard’s maximum length from the nose to the vent is 8.9 cm, and its tail, when included, is 21 cm.

-They range in color from brown to black; some have green coloring, vivid blue stomachs, and black lines down their backs.
+They range from brown to black; some have green coloring, vivid blue stomachs, and black lines down their backs.
 Their throat is blue, and the sides of their limbs are yellow.

 Although these lizards in Nevada are primarily found in California, they can be found in various environments such as woodlands, sagebrush, and grasslands; they stay away from desert regions and are frequently observed near a steady water supply.